• Skip to primary navigation

 Light and fresh, this Shrimps tomato pasta is a perfect one-dish meal, full of sweetness from the shrimps and the cherry tomatoes. #yourguardianchef #italianfood #italianrecipe #pasta #seafood

-Light and fresh, this Italian shrimp tomato pasta (pomodorini e gamberi) is a perfect one-dish meal, full of sweetness from the fresh shrimp and the cherry tomatoes.
-A healthy thick sauce with stir-fried cherry tomatoes and shallot finished with fresh basil, no need for cream.
-It is so easy to make, a delicious weeknight meal ready in only 20 minutes.
+Light and fresh, this Italian Pasta With Prawns and Cherry Tomatoes (pomodorini e gamberi) is a perfect one-dish meal, full of sweetness from the fresh prawns and the cherry tomatoes.
+A light and creamy sauce with stir-fried cherry tomatoes and shallot finished with fresh basil, no need for cream.
+It is so easy to make a delicious weeknight meal ready in only 20 minutes.
 Add small scallops or lobster tails for a fancy dinner, and deglaze with a dry white wine.

 Jump to: